yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/node-addition.md

 ## Load balancing

 Now that you have successfully added a node and scaled your cluster, applications can connect to any node and send queries.
 But how will your application know about the new nodes?
-For this, you can use a YugabytedDB smart driver in your application.
+For this, you can use a YugabyteDB smart driver in your application.
 Smart drivers automatically send traffic to newly added nodes when they become active.
-Although you can use an external load balancer, smart drivers are topology-aware, and will failover correctly when needed.
+Although you can use an external load balancer, smart drivers are topology-aware, and will fail over correctly when needed.

 ![Add a smart driver](/images/explore/scalability/node-addition-smart-driver.png)